 Only once you’ve eliminated these considerations should you start to think about whether to stand or hit.
 Again, according to the basic strategy charts (which you should be memorising), it should be obvious to you whether to hit or stand, depending on the value of your hand and the dealer’s upcard.

 Our Blackjack Basic Strategy chart below teaches you exactly when to:

 For much of the game, there are some hard and fast rules, factoring in the odds of winning from each hand.
-Memorising these set-piece moves should be among the first steps taken by any serious player – by making the right call more often, you decrease the house edge in practice and give yourself a fighting chance of profiting from your blackjack.
-Beyond that, applying strategy to bet in the right measures at the right times is often the difference between average players and the most successful.
+Memorising these set-piece moves should be among the first steps taken by any serious player – by making the right call more often, you can decrease the house edge in practice and give yourself a fighting chance of profiting from the table game.
+Beyond that, applying a simple strategy to bet in the right measures at the right times is often the difference between average players and the most successful.

 Modern blackjack players have it easy.
 They are able to stand on the shoulders of giants, capitalising on the mathematical work and probability calculations of those that have gone before them, unlike players of centuries gone by.
 The history of basic blackjack strategy is particularly interesting, and it continues to shape how players think about the game today.

 In case you are not a visual learner and cannot understand the strategy chart above, here are simple phrases that might help you memorise the rules.
 The idea is to be able to immediately recite the rules in your head, without having to see what the dealer has.